HammadM4hmood/C-Assignments/README.md

-# C-Assignments
+# C# Exercises

-This repository will be a list of any in class assignment that were given
+This repository will be a list of any in class exercises that were given